E-commerce

 Low traffic

-Prioritize obvious fixes (hidden fees, mobile bug) over micro color tests on a few hundred visits.
+Prioritize obvious fixes (hidden fees, mobile bug) over micro color tests on just a few hundred visits.

-Where to start?
+Where to begin?
 Realistic prioritization

 This table helps prioritize; adapt it to your seasonality and your markets.